martinsohn/filmstriben-extension/README.md

 ## Gotchas worth knowing before you change things

-- **Shaka 5 cannot remove a text track.** There is no public removal API, so every re-send leaves a stale entry in the native subtitle menu.
-The removal call is feature-detected so it will start working if that lands upstream.
-A cleaner fix would be registering a custom URI scheme with Shaka's networking engine that serves the current re-timed VTT on demand — if deselect-then-reselect forces a refetch, one menu entry could serve forever.
-Untested.
 - **Subtitle files are untrusted input.** Tags are stripped and cues are written with `textContent`, never `innerHTML`.
 Keep it that way.
-- **Encoding.** Nordic subtitle files are routinely Windows-1252, not UTF-8.
+- **Encoding.** Nordic subtitle files are often Windows-1252, not UTF-8.
 Everything decodes with `TextDecoder('utf-8', {fatal: true})` first and falls back on throw.
 - **`User-Agent` cannot be set from `fetch`** in a service worker; Chrome forbids it.
 If OpenSubtitles ever rejects calls for that reason, a `declarativeNetRequest` header rule is